shadows911/baruf/content/p/names.md

 ### How does the Map work in a Nominal Descriptivist world?

-This will actually be more complicated.
+This will be a bit complicated.
 Remember that in a (regular) Descriptivist world, when the map learns "Harry Potter," it learns that Harry Potter is the wizard, whoever it is, who was born to James and Lily Potter on 31 July 1980, and who survived a Killing Curse cast